Modem

 The most common use for modems is for both sending and receiving of the digital information between personal computers.
 This information used to be transmitted over telephone lines using V.92, the last dial-up standard, to an analog modem that would convert the signal back to a digital format for a computer to read.
+Now, access to the Internet more commonly takes place using high-speed broadband modems.

 Usually, you must use a WiFi Modem with Router that is compatible with your internet service provider’s network.
 Many internet providers rent a modem to you, which is advantageous if you’re not interested in picking your own or having to deal with any maintenance issues.